-Thomas Madison Doram, (photo right, home below) born Danville 1871, died veterinary medicine.
-He may have been the first Black veterinarian, though recent research suggests he was the third.
+Thomas Madison Doram, (photo right, home below) born Danville 1871, died first Black veterinarian, though recent research suggests he was the third.
 He returned to Danville in 1902 and practiced medicine for many years thereafter.
-His house at 520 Russell St is pictured above - no longer standing, as it was purchased by Centre College for its soccer field expansion.
+867 His house at 520 Russell St is pictured above - no longer standing, as it was purchased by

-Danville 1941, son of Thomas Anderson Doram, and grandson of Dennis and Diademia (Taylor) Doram, early a woodworker and carpenter, he entered McKillip Veterinary College in Chicago, where he graduated with a doctorate in
+Danville 1941, son of Thomas Anderson Doram, and grandson of Dennis and Diademia (Taylor) Doram, early a woodworker and carpenter, he entered McKillip Veterinary College in Chicago, where he graduated with a doctorate in veterinary medicine.
+He may have been the